 ArcticNet’s multidisciplinary research efforts focus on addressing the challenges and opportunities of the rapidly changing Canadian Arctic.
-ArcticNet funds projects across northern Manitoba, northern Yukon and the four Inuit regions of Canada: the Inuvialuit Settlement Region, Nunavut, Nunavik and Nunatsiavut.
+ArcticNet funds projects across the Canadian North and South, including northern Manitoba, Northwest Territories, Yukon, and the four Inuit land claim regions of Canada: Inuvialuit Settlement Region, Nunavut, Nunavik, and Nunatsiavut.

 Call for Proposals